ReactorCoreDev/ZenithX/readme.md

 > [!CAUTION]
 > The only official place to download Zyven is this GitHub repository.
 Any other websites offering downloads are not affiliated with us.
 >
-> By downloading this software or using this software you agree to our license.
+> By downloading this software or using this software you agree to our [License](https://github.com/ReactorCoreDev/Zyven/blob/main/LICENSE).
 ---

 > [!NOTE]